jjbidwell/readme-generator/generated-readme.md

 ## License
-This app uses Boost 1.0
+This app uses GNU AGPLv3

 ## Contributing
 Here is how you can contribute: